AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/facebook/publish-landing-pages-to-facebook.md

    >[!NOTE]
    >
-   >To replace Marketo landing pages that you have previously published to Facebook, select&nbsp;**Replace Existing Tab**&nbsp;and choose the tab to replace from the drop-down list.
+   >To replace Marketo landing pages that you have previously published to Facebook, select **Replace Existing Tab** and choose the tab to replace from the drop-down list.
 Note that this will not replace non-Marketo tabs.

 1. Leads can now visit your landing page directly on your Facebook Page.
 Just click the tab name under your Cover image.